 With a soft-sided bag I knew I had to make sure my bike was well wrapped.
 The upside of some hard cases is that they already have padding in the boxes but sometimes they are just an empty hard shell which means it’s a really good idea to wrap it up!

 I needed bubble wrap, packing tape and cardboard.
 Office depot had the bubble wrap.
-I borrowed packing tape from my mom and went to my local bike shop to see if they had any empty bike boxes.
+I borrowed packing tape from my mom and went to my local bike shop, Cycle Works, to see if they had any empty bike boxes.
 I lucked out.
 The shop had just received a few new bikes and were happy to unload the unwanted boxes onto me.

 Once home with all my packing goods, I got to work.
 I took off all the extra water bottle cages I added for the tour then took my bike completely apart so it would fit into the bag.
 I removed the wheels, fork, handlebars, seat post and pedals then wrapped them all up with bubble wrap then cardboard.

 * Extra Tip: Take photos of your bike before you take it apart, this gives a visual of how your bike should look like.
 Also photo your process to give yourself a road map.
 It’s helpful when we get to tip#6.

 I went overboard with wrapping.
 I had to protect my baby!!!
 Here's a breakdown:

 - Covered wheels in bubble wrap as well and let out some air, just to fit the wheels in the bag

 - Rear and front derailleur

 - Chain ring